mdn/content/files/en-us/web/accessibility/an_overview_of_accessible_web_applications_and_widgets/index.md

   - Web apps
   - Widget
 ---
 Most JavaScript libraries offer a library of client-side widgets that mimic the behavior of familiar desktop interfaces.
 Sliders, menu bars, file list views, and more can be built with a combination of JavaScript, CSS, and HTML.
-Since the HTML4 specification doesn't provide built-in tags that semantically describe these kinds of widgets, developers typically resort to using generic elements such as \<div> and \<span>.
+Since the HTML4 specification doesn't provide built-in tags that semantically describe these kinds of widgets, developers typically resort to using generic elements such as {{HTMLElement('div')}} and {{HTMLElement('span')}}.
 While this results in a widget that looks like its desktop counterpart, there usually isn't enough semantic information in the markup to be usable by an assistive technology.

 ## The problem